rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-solr-install-linux.md

     hdfs dfs -put snapshot.20150806185338855.tgz /example/data
     ```

-For more information on working with Solr backup and restores, see [Making and restoring backups of SolrCores](https://cwiki.apache.org/confluence/display/solr/Making+and+Restoring+Backups+of+SolrCores).
+For more information on working with Solr backup and restores, see [https://cwiki.apache.org/confluence/display/solr/Making+and+Restoring+Backups](https://cwiki.apache.org/confluence/display/solr/Making+and+Restoring+Backups).

 ## <a name="next-steps"></a>Next steps